vaopen/va-eventTrack/README.md

-# buriedpoint-vue
+# eventTrack-vue
-buriedpoint for vue plugins
+eventTrack for vue plugins